mei-shred/vest-investor-memo.github.io/index.md

 ## VEST's path to $100 billion
 1. **Growth of Indian market**
    - Expected hockey stick growth in 2027 according to SEBI (SEC equivalent for India)
-   - Increase from 40 to 151 million investement accounts in 4 years; 51 million added last year.
-This is still 10% peneteration.
+   - Increase from 40 to 151 million investment accounts in 4 years; 51 million added last year.
+This is still 10% penetration.
    - Financial advisors are high cost, low accessibility.
 AMFI survey suggests ~40% more investors would use advisors if costs were lowered and they were more readily accessible.
    - Expected to Overtake Japan and Germany by FY28.
 Grows at 3x the US.
 2. **AI becomes better and cheaper**